JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 ```

 ## Static Icons
 Static icons are pre-existing images on the remote system that you may reference and use in your own application.
 Static icons will be supported by the screen manager in a future update.
 Until then, you must send them using RPC request APIs `Image` and `Show`.
+All static icons are available in the enum `SDLStaticIconName`.

+Static icons can be used in primary & secondary graphic fields, soft button image fields, and menu icon fields.

 ##### Objective-C
 ```objc